 i Latest data for end 2020.
 Some targets use data from 2019 because of COVID-19 related service disruptions in the data reported for 2020

-bii Please note that the targets in this table are based on global targets and should be adapted to set targets for countries in relation to the national context.
+ii Please note that the targets in this table are based on global targets and should be adapted to set targets for countries in relation to the national context.
 For example, in some countries a target for HBsAg prevalence among children younger than 5 years may be less than 0.1% or 0.2%, although the overall regional target should be 0.1%.

 iii Denominator is estimate number of people living with hepatitis B virus (standardized population estimate)